JackWink/tweakable/README.md

 #Tweakable

 Feature flags, tweakable values, and actions for Android.
+Annotate some public static fields, shake the phone, and the user can adjust the field values on the fly.

 ## Getting the Jars